 should soak into the soil at a certain rate.
 The "percolation (perc)

 You may have to delay completion of these tests depending on the season.

 Applicants should submit the test results

 to the District Transportation Office with the subdivision application.
 The District Development Technician will then

 forward the test results with a copy of the plan to the local

 office of the Regional Health Authority for comments and recommendation.
-If the test results are not submitted with the application, the review will continue but preliminary approval may not be given before the soil tests are complete.
+If the test results are not submitted with the application, the evaluation will continue but the preliminary layout review may not be given before the soil tests are complete.

 Community Sewer Systems

 If a community sewer system operated by an Improvement District or